Bharathraam99/faiProject/README.md

 # Misc

-1. If you want the model to be trained on latest data run newDataGeneration.py
+1. If you want the model to be trained on latest data run newDataGeneration.py and run all the models for new portfolio weights